-All the details for the 2018 WaterMarc NFNL Junior Grand Finals
+All the details for the 2019 WaterMarc NFNL Junior Grand Finals.

-In 2018 there will be free entry into all matches in the WaterMarc NFNL Junior Finals Series.
-Football records can be purchased for $3.00
+In 2019 there will again be FREE entry into all matches in the WaterMarc Junior Finals Series.

 NO DOGS OR ALCOHOL